 Regular free updates occur as new camera models are added.
-Even older versions are updated regularly and you need the serial number of your installed version to enable your update download.
+Even some older versions are updated regularly and you need the serial number of your installed version to enable your update download.
 Find that number by "Help - Version Information" and cut and paste that Serial Number into the site's download box.
 Note that serial number somewhere to help with re-install after a hard drive crash.
 Silkypix support can help if a disk crash prevents the de-install.

 This one just starting out so only basic information there as yet it seems, worth checking back now and then to see if more has been added.

-Upgrade special deals for Panasonic, Pentax/Ricoh, Fujifilm and Tamron versions are on the V6 home page.
+Upgrade special deals for Panasonic, Pentax/Ricoh, Fujifilm and Tamron versions are on the V7 home page.
 No idea of prices as I do not have camera serial numbers to check with.

 | Some Silkypix Tastes|